Evan-Zhao/homepage/a-global-history/main.md

 Arguments in both direction have been made, and proofs for either side has been found.
 The tribe of Tasaday is marked for their complete lack of aggressiveness, while Fentous are generation after generation fierce fighters.
-This highly suggests that a perference for peace or war is not nature, but nurture.
+This highly suggests that a preference for peace or war is not nature, but nurture.

 This question is critical because, as a part of the technology leaps, we are becoming increasingly likely to destroy ourselves.
 Wars have become more deadly as well as more frequent.
-The Peolithic period did not see many wars because there are not much to gain in fighting, and too much to lose -- might just be the whole humanity -- over not cooperating to deal with the harsh nature.
+The Paleolithic period did not see many wars because there are not much to gain in fighting, and too much to lose -- might just be the whole humanity -- over not cooperating to deal with the harsh nature.
 Over time there came more incentives to fight over more assets, and the ways of killing became more advanced.